-You can begin receiving your Social Security benefits as soon as you turn 62, but there are plenty of reasons to hold off until you are 67 or even 70.
-The Social Security Administration (SSA) keeps track of the earnings associated with your Social Security number (SSN), and they use your top 35 highest income years, adjusted for inflation, to determine how much you qualify for in benefits.
+You can begin receiving your Social Security benefits as soon as you turn 62.
+However, there are plenty of reasons to hold off until you are 67 or even 70.
+The Social Security Administration (SSA) keeps track of the earnings associated with your Social Security number (SSN).
+They use your top 35 highest income years, adjusted for inflation, to determine how much you qualify for in benefits.
 Working for just a few extra years at a higher pay rate can help make up for your low-pay, entry-level years.

 However, if you are not in good health or your family has a history of shorter than average lifespans, this may not be the best way to go.
-Your surviving spouse will benefit from a bigger monthly check after you pass, but there is a good chance you will work away your retirement years and never reap any rewards from your labor.
+Your surviving spouse will benefit from a bigger monthly check after you pass.
+However, there is a good chance you will work away your retirement years and never reap any rewards from your labor.

 Getting Every Penny You’ve Earned